cert-manager/website/content/en/docs/tutorials/backup.md

 ## Backing up cert-manager resource configuration

 The following commands will back up the configuration of `cert-manager` resources.
-This might be useful to back up before upgrading `cert-manager`.
-As this backup does not include the secrets containing the X.509 certificates, restoring to a cluster that does not already have those secrets will result in the certificates being re-issued.
+Doing that might be useful before upgrading `cert-manager`.
+As this backup does not include the Secrets containing the X.509 certificates, restoring to a cluster that does not already have those Secrets will result in the certificates being re-issued.

 ### Backup